noderaider/localsync/packages/storagesync/README.md

   // do something with value.userID
 }

-/** Create a synchronizer. localsync supports N number of synchronizers for different things across your app. */ const usersync = localsync('user', action, handler)
+/** Create a synchronizer. storagesync supports N number of synchronizers for different things across your app. */ const usersync = storagesync('user', action, handler)

 /** Start synchronizing. */
 usersync.start()

-/** IE / Edge do not support local storage across multiple tabs. localsync will automatically fallback to a cookie polling mechanism here.
+/** IE / Edge do not support local storage across multiple tabs. storagesync will automatically fallback to a cookie polling mechanism here.
 You don't need to do anything else. */ if(usersync.isFallback) console.warn('browser doesnt support local storage synchronization, falling back to cookie synchronization.')